bdpedigo/morphology-representations/README.md

     - Marching cubes
     - Skeletonization
   - Synapse flow centrality
+  - Topology
+    - Sholl analysis
-  - Branch order (how many branch points between node and root)
+    - Branch order
     - Strahler order
   - Density of points along an object
+  - NBLAST
+  - Checking if objects are in a volume
+  - Alignment and deformation
 - IO
   - SWC
+  - Output to blender
 - Neuron collection
 - Visualization
   - 1D (-ish)